Microtasking In XDSD

 Since the Project Manager is not the right person or program to do the job, the only logical answer is: the developers are the ones who should break their work or tasks into smaller pieces.

-How is this achieved by Self XDSD?
-By having fixed estimations.
-The PM chatbot always estimates any Issue at 60 minutes and that’s exactly how much the assignee will be paid when the ticket is closed.
-Naturally, nobody wants to work more than they are being paid so the first thing the developer has to do is trim the work that they have to do.
+and that’s exactly how much the assignee will be paid when the ticket is closed.
+Naturally, nobody wants to work more than they are being paid so the first thing the developer has to do is

 In practice

-How does the developer “trim” their work?
-By the use of a highly underestimated tool: code TODOs.
-For example, if the team is practicing Test Driven Development, the first thing the developer needs to do is to write a few unit tests.
-Within 60 minutes they can and should write these tests and write a TODO (or more) in the code, to delegate the rest of the work.
-Something like this:
+the first thing the developer needs to do is to write a few unit tests.
+Within 60 minutes they can and should write these tests and write a TODO

 When the developer pushes this code to the main repository, our chatbot will scan it and it will report a new Issue with the same estimation of 60 minutes and will look for another assignee for the newly created task.
 This cycle should be repeated until the whole software module is finally implemented.

-Developers can specify the estimation of the TODOs they add.
-The minimum estimation is 15 minutes, while the maximum is 6 hours.
-This mechanism exists in order to accommodate new joiners (new developers on the team), for whom 60 minutes may be too little time to do anything.
-Once everyone is comfortable, we recommend to always go with the 60 minutes estimation.
+accommodate new joiners (new developers on the team), for whom 60 minutes may be too little time to do anything.
+Once everyone is comfortable, we recommend to always go with the 60 minutes

-Finally, the software module is built like a puzzle, with all these small contributions acting as its pieces, hence the name Puzzle Driven Development.
+Finally, the software module is built like a puzzle, with all these small contributions acting as its pieces, hence the name Puzzle Driven Development

 Can It Really Work?